Melaseq™

 Melanoma: Australia’s National Cancer

-Failure To Detect: Over 40% of Patients with Invasive Melanoma Were Initially Misdiagnosed.
-Sample size: 1137 patients and carers.
-Source: State of the Nation – A Report into Melanoma (Melanoma Patients Australia , Feb 2022)
+Failure To Detect: Over 40% of Patients with Invasive Melanoma Report Being Initially Misdiagnosed.
+Survey size: 1137 patients and carers.
+Source: State of the Nation – A Report into Melanoma

-Melanoma, the most serious type of skin cancer, is a major health concern in Australia, often referred to as ‘Australia’s National Cancer.’
+Melanoma, the most serious type of skin cancer, is a major health concern in Australia and often referred to as ‘Australia’s National Cancer.’
 It is prevalent due to the high levels of sun exposure in the country, making it a significant public health issue.

 Key Facts: